 Do I need a referral to see a mental health professional?

 Not necessarily.
 You can arrange to be seen without a referral.
 This is called a self-referral.

 We accept referrals from all sources, although Medicare rebates are only available upon referral from your GP with a mental health care plan.
 It is possible to attend your first session under a fee-per-service basis and then arrange the GP referral.

 Please see your GP to discuss a referral and whether or not you are eligible for a mental health care plan.

 Where STPI (previously ATAPS) funding* is available, secondary referrals (such as from a child health nurse or school principal) are also accepted.
 Please call the office for clarification.

 * We are contracted through PHT to provide STPI-funded services in Launceston, Scottsdale, George Town and on the East Coast of Tasmania.
 Unfortunately this is not available in Hobart

-What will it cost to see a psychologist?
+What will it cost to see a mental health professional?